 The world's oceans also offer huge potential for absorbing carbon dioxide and mitigating climate change.
 They also provide opportunities for boosting biodiversity.
-For example, researchers at Swansea University are involved in Project_Seagrass.
-This project is focussed on restoring vital marine habitats which have a huge role to play in tackling climate change.
-In fact, seagrass meadows, mangroves and coastal wetlands capture carbon at a rate greater than that of tropical forests.
-13
+For example, researchers at Swansea University are involved in Project Seagrass.
+This project is focussed on restoring vital marine habitats which may have a key role to play in tackling climate change.
+In fact, seagrass meadows, mangroves and coastal wetlands capture carbon at a rate greater than that of tropical forests.13